 How does Amendment 40 change the current system?
 Amendment 40 limits Supreme Court and Court of Appeals judges to three terms - one initial two-year term plus two four-year terms.
-Any appellate judge who, as of the November 2008 election, has already served ten years will not be eligible to serve another term in their current position.
+Appellate judges who, as of the November 2008 election, have already served ten years will not be eligible to serve another term in their current position.
 Judges who are eligible to continue serving will appear on the November 2008 ballot for retention.